Cambridgeshire: Dolphin dies after inland rescue effort

 "There was some minor visible trauma to the dolphin's dorsal area and its breathing rate was elevated.

-"The young dolphin was almost certainly maternally dependent and would need to be able to find its mother if it were to have a chance of survival, but with no sightings of an adult in that area of the river, it was looking more likely that they had become separated before the calf stranded," they said.
+"The young dolphin was almost certainly maternally dependent and would need to be able to find its mother if it were to have a chance of survival, but with no sightings of an adult in that area of the river, it was looking more likely that they had become separated before the calf stranded."

 A veterinarian was called and the dolphin was put down on welfare grounds at about 01:00.